 - Restart the system and then run the Outlook application.

-The above methods are given by the Microsoft support team and should remove the issue with the restarting of the Outlook.
+- Additional Methods: The above methods are given by the Microsoft support team and should remove the issue once the user complies with these following steps.
 But, if these methods do not work for you, then you can move for some additional methods that may be able to help you in recovering from the error.

-Anti-virus applications save computer applications from the external attacks of malware and spyware.
-Sometimes, these anti-virus applications find some corruption in the data file of your account and they may stop the Outlook from accessing it.
+- Disable the anti-virus application: Anti-virus applications save computer applications from the external attacks of malware and spyware.
+Sometimes, these anti-virus applications find some malware in the data file of your account and they may stop the Outlook from accessing it.
 You can disable the anti-virus application for a limited time and try to access the account on the Outlook.